 With all this being said, I know several others who are having the same issues, and with FCS support not being as good as it used to be, I cannot recommend purchasing FCS Networker anymore.

-I still use FCS Networker despite the uphill battle and am not an affiliate for the company, but I simply cannot recommend it to our readers.
+As for FCS Networker, it’s a shame!
+However, I simply cannot recommend it to our readers.
 We want to provide the most accurate and realistic advice on this blog, hence why we’ve chosen to provide this update.

 In this article we’re going to be discussing and reviewing the cloud-based software, FCS Networker.